 Below you’ll find a list of projects I built over the years.
 Some were personal projects, others were developed for one of my companies.
 The list is not complete, but it gives a good idea about my interests.

 Despegar.com Chatbot (2017): Despegar.com is the largest online travel agency in South America.
 They hired me to create a chatbot that allows their users to receive travel information and search for flights directly on Facebook Messenger.
-We initially deployed the chatbot on LadyVuelos, a smaller brand they have, to test how well users would adopt this new channel.

 I coded everything in this project, including the Natural Language Processing algorithms (i.e., the software that tries to understand the text messages of the users).
 It was a lot of work, but now it is a blast to watch my bot chatting with humans.
 They sure try to give him a hard time!